VERNON -- The debate over Vernon's town and school budgets has been pushed into May.

 Town Meeting voters went further, amending the budget to cut $262,095 from Vernon Police Department.
 That essentially shuts the department as of July 1, with just $40,000 remaining in the police budget for the Selectboard to seek a supplemental law-enforcement contract with an outside entity.

 The amendment came on a 118-112 vote, and Vernon police supporters since have rallied to submit a petition for reconsideration of the town's budget.
-That discussion can include the police cuts as well as any other town spending issue.

 "Everything is on the table," Selectboard Chairwoman Patty O'Donnell said.